-I think creativity in skate videos is an intrinsic and imperative part [of] skateboarding in general, but for me personally it’s always been a pretty fundamentally important element to how I’ve experienced and enjoyed it.
-It’s such a complex visual language that we’ve created and honed which is truly unique to our craft, and I think it can be a really beautiful thing.
+I think creativity in skate videos is an intrinsic and imperative part of skateboarding in general, but for me personally it’s always been a pretty fundamentally important element to how I’ve experienced and enjoyed it.

 Agreed.
 What are your thoughts on skate video editing?

-It feels as though the experimental and independent content gets a good amount of shine these days, and the volume of good videos is higher than ever, which can only be a good thing, we just have to keep fighting the good fight.
+It does feel like the experimental and independent content gets a good amount of shine these days though, and the volume of well-edited videos at a brand level is higher than ever, which can only be a good thing.

 What’s your creative process in putting together a new project?